 Ohh.
 No yeah I’m avoiding boundaries to avoid the consequences.

-It took skill and time to notice the specific consequences that felt concerning.
-Otherwise… it basically just worked?
-I used to feel super anxious about setting boundaries, saying No, being in conflict, confronting people, being disliked, other people getting mad… for the past years I basically haven't.3 Occasionally I find a new potential consequence that triggers symptoms for me, but I just work through it in the same way.
-I got pretty fast at it.
+Meanwhile, when I felt secure with these consequences possibly happening, boundaries became automatic.
+I used to feel super anxious about setting boundaries, saying No, being in conflict, confronting people, being disliked, other people getting mad… but since then I basically haven't.2 Occasionally I find a new potential consequence that triggers symptoms for me, but I just work through it in a minute.

 Now it feels less like I’m “setting” boundaries and more like… I am boundaries.
 I am autonomous: I do things I want, because I want to, only when I want to.
-I’m more empathetic and can get closer to others without fear.
+Because of this, I’ve gotten more empathetic and can get closer to others without fear.
 My agency increased.
 My dating life improved.

 Setting boundaries feels effortless now.